Exploring Upper Limb Neurodynamics

 Carpal tunnel compression is the most common upper extremity nerve compression disorder, but there are at least five other locations along the length of the median nerve where it can be compressed or irritated (Image 1).
 These locations include the narrow space between the two heads of the pronator teres muscle, the nerve’s passage under the bicipital aponeurosis, and the thoracic outlet region.

-Image 1: Locations of potential median nerve entrapment
+Image 1: Locations of potential median nerve entrapment.

 In the starting position for ULNT #1 the median nerve is in a slackened position.
 Successive movements continually add more stretch to the median nerve until the ending position is reached, which is the position that most stretches the nerve.
 Check in with the client each time a new movement/position is added, and if the client’s symptoms are reproduced it isn’t necessary to continue through all of the movements because it is counterproductive to produce further nerve irritation.